cvan/blog/README.md

 ## Composing

-Wintersmith provides a local server that can be used during development to see changes on the fly:
+[Wintersmith](http://wintersmith.io/) provides a local server that can be used during development to see changes live after you edit and save files:

 ```sh
 npm start